History of Ireland (1691–1800): "Grattan's Parliament" and the Volunteers

 By the late 18th century, many of the Irish Protestant elite had come to see Ireland as their native country and were angered at the neglect from London.
-The Patriots, led by Henry Grattan agitated for a more favourable trading relationship with England, in particular abolition of the Navigation Acts that enforced tariffs on Irish goods in English markets, but allowed no tariffs for English goods in Ireland.
-From early in the century, Irish parliamentarians also campaigned for legislative independence for the Parliament of Ireland, especially the repeal of Poynings' Law that allowed the English Parliament to legislate for Ireland.
-Many of their demands were met in 1782, when Free Trade was granted between Ireland and England and Poynings' Law was amended.
+The Patriots, led by Henry Grattan agitated for a more favourable trading relationship with Britain, in particular abolition of the Navigation Acts that enforced tariffs on Irish goods in British markets, but allowed no tariffs for British goods in Ireland.
+From early in the century, Irish parliamentarians also campaigned for legislative independence for the Parliament of Ireland, especially the repeal of Poynings' Law that allowed the British Parliament to legislate for Ireland.
+Many of their demands were met in 1782, when Free Trade was granted between Ireland and Britain and Poynings' Law was amended.
 Instrumental in achieving reform was the Irish Volunteers movement, founded in Belfast in 1778.
 This militia, up to 100,000 strong, was formed to defend Ireland from foreign invasion during the American Revolutionary War, but was outside of government control and staged armed demonstrations in favour of Grattan's reforming agenda.

 For the "Patriots", as Grattan's followers were known, the "Constitution of 1782" was the start of a process that would end sectarian discrimination and usher in an era of prosperity and Irish self-government.
 Conservative loyalists such as John Foster, John Fitzgibbon and John Beresford, remained opposed to further concessions to Catholics and, led by the 'Junta', argued that the "Protestant Interest" could only be secured by maintaining the connection with Britain.

 Partly as a result of the trade laws being liberalised, Ireland went through an economic boom in the 1780s.
 Canals extended from Dublin westwards and the Four Courts and Post Office were established.
 Dublin's granite-lined quays were built and it boasted that it was the 'second city of the empire'.
 Corn laws were introduced in 1784 to give a bounty on flour shipped to Dublin; this promoted the spread of mills and tillage.